yast/y2r/spec/y2r_spec.md

 ### Terms

-Y2R translates YCP terms as calls to the `YCP.term` method, which creates an instance of the `YCP::Term` class.
+Y2R translates YCP terms as calls to the `Yast.term` method, which creates an instance of the `Yast::Term` class.
 If term is from list of known UI terms, then its shortcut is created.

 #### YCP (fragment)